WICG/import-maps/README.md

 Things brings the name-coordination benefits of JavaScript's bare import specifiers to all web resources.

-(Does this use of separate `widget`, `widget-light`, and `widget-back-button` entries seem weird to you?
+(Does this use of separate `widget`, `widget-light`, and `widget-back-button` specifier keys seem weird to you?
 Does it seem like they'd be better grouped under some sort of "package"?
 Read on to our next example...)

 #### "Packages" via trailing slashes

 It's common in the JavaScript ecosystem to have a package (in the sense of [npm](https://www.npmjs.com/)) contain multiple modules, or other files.
 For such cases, we want to map a prefix in the `import:`-URL space, onto another prefix in the fetchable-URL space.

-Import maps do this by giving special meaning to mappings that end with a trailing slash.
+Import maps do this by giving special meaning to specifier keys that end with a trailing slash.
 Thus, a map like

 ```json
 {